-Teens undergoing puberty will have many changes in their developing bodies as growth surges and muscles change shape.
-Often these changes are quite dramatic.
+Teens going through puberty will have many changes in their developing bodies as growth surges and muscles change shape.

 There's a very broad range of time in which kids hit puberty-related growth spurts:

-- Most girls start their sexual development between the ages of 8 and 13, and have a growth spurt between the ages of 10 and 14.
+- Most girls start their sexual development between the ages of 8 and 13 (the average age is 12), and have a growth spurt between the ages of 10 and 14.

 - Most boys start developing sexually between the ages of 10 and 13, and continue to grow until they're around 16.